juw0n/devops-project/ansible/chapter-4/Readme.md

 => Runas_Alias  A list of users or groups a command can be run as => Cmnd_Alias  Specifies a command or multiple commands => User_Alias  A user or group of users

+The sudoedit command (or sudo -e) is designed to allow users to edit files with elevated privileges (e.g., as root) while enforcing strict security policies to prevent misuse or privilege escalation.
+PS: Read about sudoedit's security policy

+One of the policies that help in controlling user command with sudo to prevent security risks:

+1. Directory and File Ownership Checks
+Directory Ownership: The parent directory of the file being edited must not be writable by the current user.
+If the directory is writable, sudoedit will block the edit to prevent tampering.

+2. File Ownership: The file itself must not be writable by the current user.
+If the file is writable, sudoedit will block the edit.
+(The directories and files should be owned by root or another privileged user)

+Conclusion:
+I explored the importance of allowing users to run commands with elevated privileges.
+Using Ansible, the sudo command, and a sudoers file, you can restrict command access and log an audit trail for security.
+I also worked with some different Ansible modules like template (The Ansible template module is useful for creating files that will require some modification with variables.
+The template module creates files using the Jinja2 template engine for Python templates.), systemd (This module is used for checking and modifying system and applications services), and set_fact (This module allows the setting of host variables that can be used in a task or across a playbook.), which allowed you to automate the installation of your web applica- tion and control its life cycle.